amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 }
 ```

-As you can see in the example, the code uses no Dapr specific library or SDK.
-Just the standard `HttpClient` to do an HTTP POST.
-We use the HTTP port that is used by the Dapr sidecar (in this case, the default HTTP port `3500`).
+To start, note how the previous figure uses a standard `HttpClient` object to execute an HTTP POST operation.
+There are no references to a specific Dapr library or SDK.
+Note also that the port is the same as used by the Dapr sidecar (in this case, the default HTTP port `3500`).

-The structure of the payload that you use will differ per binding.
-In this case, the payload contains a `data` part with a subject and message.
-For other bindings, this will be different.
-For some bindings, there is also a metadata part that contains several fields (as we will see in the eShopOnDapr example later in this section).
-Each payload must also contain an `operation` field.
-In the example, we use the `create` operation.
-Each binding implementer determines which operations the binding supports.
-Common commands are:
+The structure of the payload (that is, message sent) will vary per binding.
+In the example above, the payload contains a `data` element  with a message.
+Bindings to other types of external resources can be different, especially for the metadata that is sent.
+Each payload must also contain an `operation` field, that defines the operation the binding will execute.
+The above example specifies a  `create` operation that creates the SMS message.
+Common operations include:

 - create
 - get
 - delete
 - list

-The documentation of the binding describes the possible operations and how to invoke them.
+The documentation for each binding describes the available operations and how to invoke them.

 ## Using the .NET SDK

-The .NET SDK offers support for invoking bindings.
-You can use the `InvokeBindingAsync` method of the `DaprClient` for that.
-Here's an example of the code for sending an SMS using the .NET SDK:
+The Dapr .NET SDK provides language specific support for .NET Core developers.
+In the following example, the call to the `HttpClient.PostAsync()` is replaced with the `DaprClient.InvokeBindingAsync()` method.
+This specialized method simplifies invoking a configured output resource:

 ```csharp
 private async Task SendSMSAsync([FromServices] DaprClient daprClient)